sframe-wg/sframe/draft-ietf-sframe-enc.md

 In order to allow very short tag sizes, we define a synthetic AEAD function using the authenticated counter mode of AES together with HMAC for authentication.
-We use an encrypt-then-MAC approach as in SRTP {{?RFC3711}}.
+We use an encrypt-then-MAC approach, as in SRTP {{?RFC3711}}.

 Before encryption or decryption, encryption and authentication subkeys are derived from the single AEAD key using HKDF.
 The subkeys are derived as